omarabdelwahabmb/depi-recommendation/README.md

 - Ansible installed on the Jenkins server.
 - AWS account with EC2.

-  For detailed deployment steps: Please, check the Requirements.txt file.
+  For detailed deployment steps: Please, check the Requirements.md file.

 ## Deployment Process
 ### Jenkins Pipeline Setup